mmitropolitsky/booking.com_hyperledger/README.md

 #### **Detailed workflow overview**

 Following is an example scenario depicting how all the elements work together to reach the blockchain solution we are proposing.
+Operations with the blockchain are done via [the Java webapp](/ota-webapp).

 For this scenario, we assume a running Hyperledger Fabric network.
-Assuming an existing network.
 Every organization has its own set of peer nodes, CAs, and databases for storing the ledger.
+The network is started using [a set of configuration files and operations](booking-network-config).

 ![API UI with Swagger](docs/architecture/swagger.png) _Figure 4 API UI with Swagger_

-When a Property Owner registers his property, a private channel is created.
+When a Property Owner registers his property by using [the REST API](ota-webapp/src/main/java/org/tudelft/blockchain/booking/otawebapp/endpoint/PropertyOwnerController.java#L20), a [private channel is created](ota-webapp/src/main/java/org/tudelft/blockchain/booking/otawebapp/service/hyperledger/ChannelService.java#L47).
 Each channel has its own ledger.
 Within it, only parties, who have joined it can issue transactions.
 An example of this is shown in _Figure 4 _and _Figure 5._ After the channel is created, the Property Owner joins it and installs the chaincode on its peers (if not done already).
-The state of the channel is stored locally on the peer, in our case - in a CouchDB instance.
+The state of the channel is stored locally on the peer, in our case - a CouchDB instance.

 ![Sample response from Chaincode](docs/architecture/response_body.png) _Figure 5: Sample response from the Chaincode_

-The next step is when an OTA is authorized to join the channel.
+The next step is when an OTA is [joins the channel](ota-webapp/src/main/java/org/tudelft/blockchain/booking/otawebapp/service/PropertyService.java#L30).
 Before that moment every transaction should yield an "Access denied" response.
-When joining the channel, the OTA connects one (or more) of its peer nodes to it and the chaincode is installed (if not already).
+When joining the channel, the OTA connects one (or more) of its peer nodes to it and the [chaincode is installed](ota-webapp/src/main/java/org/tudelft/blockchain/booking/otawebapp/service/hyperledger/ChainCodeService.java#L34) (if not already).

 The peer then fetches a copy of the whole ledger of that channel and the OTA can now book dates for the property, represented by the channel.
 The same procedure occurs for every organization willing to join a channel.
-When an organization invokes the chaincode, the transaction flow presented in _Figure 3 _starts_._
+When an organization invokes the chaincode, the transaction flow presented in _Figure 3 _starts_.

+The [chaincode](overbooking) has [one method](overbooking/src/main/java/org/tudelft/blockchain/booking/OverbookingChainCode.java#L49), which according to arguments provides two features.
+The first one is for [checking if a date range is available for booking](overbooking/src/main/java/org/tudelft/blockchain/booking/OverbookingChainCode.java#L123), and the second one for actually [booking them](overbooking/src/main/java/org/tudelft/blockchain/booking/OverbookingChainCode.java#L102).

-To authenticate, an organization needs to get a certificate, issued by that organization's CA. That certificate proves that the issuer is indeed part of an authorized organization to the other members of the channel.
+To authenticate, an organization needs to get a certificate, [issued by that organization's CA](ota-webapp/src/main/java/org/tudelft/blockchain/booking/otawebapp/service/OrganizationCredentialService.java#L92).
+That certificate proves that the issuer is indeed part of an authorized organization to the other members of the channel.

 With Idemix' current implementation anonymity within the channel extends only to which member of an organization is issuing the transaction.
 Hiding which organization this user belongs to is not currently supported, that part of our implementation is not possible.

 ### **Experiments**